techsmartkids/django-mysql-compressed-fields/README.md

     )
 ```

-* Generate a migration to add the field:
+* Generate a migration to add the compressed field:
     * `python3 manage.py makemigrations`
 * Generate a new empty migration in the same app where the field is defined,
   which we will use to populate the compressed field: